 Other changes are anticipated for decades before they finally become a practical reality.
 Artificial intelligence, commonly abbreviated as AI, was widely discussed with a mixture of excitement and fear for over half a century before there were even any real examples of it.

 The label AI is applied to a broad range of things, some ridiculous, but there is one type of AI that is already making a profound difference to my life and is now set to make an equally profound difference to your website and business.
+In fact, AI is now becoming more and more popular and if you’d like to know how it can be used to benefit your business, consider taking online courses on artificial intelligence.

 I travel a lot.
 I enjoy living in different countries and, over the past few years, that has become infinitely easier.
 Last month, I was in Barcelona.
 My Airbnb host could speak no English, I could speak no Catalan, but we were both able to speak into my cheap, battered, 3-year-old mobile phone and have it instantly speak out translations in both languages.